ScottyFran/IntrotoProgrammingFinalProject/README.md

 Using different classes to differentiate player and mobs.

 # Description
-Collect the amount of loot to win!
+Collect the amount of loot to win!!!

 # Dependencies